thubregtsen/qhack/submission/blogpost.md

 ## Quantum Embedding Kernels

-Surprise!
-Quantum Machine Learning [1,4] is a thing!
+By this time you all probably know by know that qml is a thing [1,4]...

 Around the time John Preskill coined the acronym NISQ [3], there was one predominant trend in QML: to pick one Variational Quantum Circuit, one cost function, and one gradient-based optimization algorithm; and then perform classification or regression tasks à la Feedforward Neural Networks.
 Not long afterwards, one first paper deviated from the mean.
 Xanadu researchers proposed to exploit our access to the Hilbert space of quantum computers as a smart way of efficiently computing kernel matrices [5].
 In their initial article, they even made use of an infinite-dimensional Hilbert space.

-A few months later, Nature's frontpage featured IBM's effort in implementing the entire pipeline of two supervised learning tasks on superconducting qubits [2].
+A few months later, Nature's frontpage featured IBM's effort in implementing the entire end-to-end pipeline of two supervised learning tasks on superconducting qubits [2].
 The authors opened with a demonstration using an Ansatz along the predominant network-style trend.
 But, unlike other similar proposals, they went on to use the embedding part of their Ansatz as the fundamental building block for a quantum kernel.